PulsarNeutronStar/DnD_Stuff/ShadowRunner/QuickNotes.md

 can increase the damage by 2 by taking a –4 dice pool penalty.
 This must be combined with the Attack action.

+## Toxins
+### Nausea Gas
+• Vector: Inhalation
+• Speed: 3 combat rounds
+• Duration: (6 – Body) minutes, minimum 1
+minute
+• Power: 9
+• Effect: Dazed status, Nauseated status
+Used as a riot control agent, this gas causes nausea and a crippling need to vomit.
+Nausea gas becomes inert after two minutes of contact with the air.

+Shopping List:
+For the EBR
+1x 500 Y - Silencer
+2x 500 Y - Smartgun System Internal

++500 + 2550 = +3050 extra costs.
+47967 - 3050 = 44917

+2x 2550 Y - OmniDirectional Microphone
++ Audio Enhancement
++ Spatial Recognizer
++ Select Sound Filter Rtg.
+3

+Jonathan Witt: the problems in the city are not restricted to the material plane - one contact reported in a rather panicked manner about some spirits going crazy on the spiritual realm.

+Diana Blackmouth: quite busy with everything

+Buy Afterthought:

+5x Mini-Grenade, Gas 50Y Each - Avail 4(I)